memorizor/memorizor-api/vagrant/modules/postgresql/README.md

 This provides the target for the rule, and is generally an internal only property.
 Use with caution.

+###Resource: postgresql::server::pg\_ident\_rule
+This defined type allows you to create user name maps for `pg_ident.conf`.
+For more details see the [PostgreSQL documentation](http://www.postgresql.org/docs/9.4/static/auth-username-maps.html).

+For example:

+    postgresql::server::pg_ident_rule{ 'Map the SSL certificate of the backup server as a replication user': map_name          => 'sslrepli',
+      system_username   => 'repli1.example.com',
+      database_username => 'replication',
+    }

+This would create a user name map in `pg_ident.conf` similar to:

+    # Rule Name: Map the SSL certificate of the backup server as a replication user
+    # Description: none
+    # Order: 150
+    sslrepli	repli1.example.com	replication

+####`namevar`
+A unique identifier or short description for this rule.
+The namevar doesn't provide any functional usage, but it is stored in the comments of the produced `pg_ident.conf` so the originating resource can be identified.

+####`description`
+A longer description for this rule if required.
+Defaults to `none`.
+This description is placed in the comments above the rule in `pg_ident.conf`.

+####`map_name`
+Name of the user map, that is used to refer to this mapping in `pg_hba.conf`.

+####`system_username`
+Operating system user name, the user name used to connect to the database.

+####`database_username`
+Database user name, the user name of the the database user.
+The `system_username` will be mapped to this user name.

+####`order`
+An order for placing the mapping in pg_ident.conf.
+Defaults to 150.

+####`target`
+This provides the target for the rule, and is generally an internal only property.
+Use with caution.

 ###Resource: postgresql::server::role
 This resource creates a role or user in PostgreSQL.